-We look forward to hosting a diverse group of keynote speakers that will bring different perspectives to the i-Rec discourse!
-This page will be updated as speakers are confirmed.
+We look forward to this diverse group of keynote speakers that will bring new perspectives to the i-Rec discourse!

 Heidi is the Mayor of a city in California, San Luis Obispo.
 As Mayor, she is committed to engaging the community to work together to implement creative housing solutions, developing practices to support local businesses, strengthening relationships within the diverse voices of our residents, revitalizing the unique culture of our downtown, and enhancing community resilience through energy efficiency and sustainability in our changing climate.
 Heidi is a reform-minded leader, passionate about keeping the concerns of our local residents at the forefront of everything she does.

 Heidi first arrived in San Luis Obispo as a college student thirty years ago.
 She graduated with a degree in early childhood education from Cuesta College, followed by a BA in liberal studies from Cal Poly.
 After falling in love with the charm and community San Luis Obispo had to offer, Heidi kicked a root down, got married, and began her life as an early childhood educator and mother.

 Fast forward a few years and Heidi found herself as an overworked house cleaner and a multi-tasking single mom.
 Being a mom took center stage in her life and she began to form the rest of her decisions around what it meant to raise children in today’s world.
 Quickly she found that the best way to build a better community was to raise better people.
 She deepened her commitment to the community by getting involved in local organizations that worked to create a better world for all of our children.